Skylab: Plans for re-use after the last mission

 The Skylab 4 crew left a bag filled with supplies to welcome visitors, and left the hatch unlocked.
 Skylab's internal systems were evaluated and tested from the ground, and effort was put into plans for re-using it, as late as 1978.
 NASA discouraged any discussion of additional visits due to the station's age, but in 1977 and 1978, when the agency still believed the Space Shuttle would be ready by 1979, it completed two studies on reusing the station.
 By September 1978, the agency believed Skylab was safe for crews, with all major systems intact and operational.
 It still had 180 man-days of water and 420-man-days of oxygen, and astronauts could refill both; the station could hold up to about 600 to 700 man-days of drinkable water and 420 man-days of food.
 Before Skylab 4 left they did one more boost, running the Skylab thrusters for 3 minutes which added 11 km in height to its orbit.
 Skylab was left in a 433 by 455 km orbit on departure.
 At this time, the NASA-accepted estimate for its re-entry was nine years.

 The studies cited several benefits from reusing Skylab, which one called a resource worth "hundreds of millions of dollars" with "unique habitability provisions for long duration space flight".
-Because no more operational Saturn V rockets were available after the Apollo program, four to five shuttle flights and extensive space architecture would have been needed to build another station as large as Skylab's 12400 cuft volume.
+Because no more operational Saturn V rockets were available after the Apollo program, four to five shuttle flights and extensive space architecture would have been needed to build another station as large as Skylab's 12400 ft3 volume.
 Its ample size – much greater than that of the shuttle alone, or even the shuttle plus Spacelab – was enough, with some modifications, for up to seven astronauts of both sexes, and experiments needing a long duration in space; even a movie projector for recreation was possible.

 Proponents of Skylab's reuse also said repairing and upgrading Skylab would provide information on the results of long-duration exposure to space for future stations.
 The most serious issue for reactivation was attitude control, as one of the station's gyroscopes had failed and the attitude control system needed refueling; these issues would need EVA to fix or replace.
 The station had not been designed for extensive resupply.
 However, although it was originally planned that Skylab crews would only perform limited maintenance, they successfully made major repairs during EVA, such as the Skylab 2 crew's deployment of the solar panel and the Skylab 4 crew's repair of the primary coolant loop.
 The Skylab 2 crew fixed one item during EVA by, reportedly, "hit[ting] it with [a] hammer".